 Roguelikes are a tricky genre to pin down, seeing as the name itself began popping up everywhere at once without much structural rigour once a certain type of game started to in win players over.
 Conspicuous features include turn-based gameplay, usually with exploration or combat, and limited-to-no persistent progress carried across different play sessions.

 Not feeling Rogue enough?
 How about some excellent war games instead?

 These constraints made for entertaining, thoughtful and compact games which acquit themselves well to on-the-go bursts of play.
-This list includes the most classic and favorite members of the roguelike genre on mobile, as well as some unusual hybrids, noteworthy and exciting in their own right.
+This list includes the most classic and favorite members of the roguelike genre on android and iOS.

 The Pocket Tactics readership has thrown up a bunch of games they think are excellent examples of the rogue-like genre.
 Because we're not able to include all of them, we'll list notable recommendations here.
 Some might rotated into the main list below, otherwise they'll remain here:

 - Quest of Dungeons

 - Pixel Dungeon

 - Sword of Fargoal